ravehero3/ayobra/replit.md

 ## Overview

-This is a full-stack web application for creating type beat videos by pairing audio files with images.
-The application features a modern React frontend with a dark glassmorphism theme and an Express.js backend.
-It's designed to help music producers create professional-looking videos for their type beats with minimal effort.
+This is a clean marketing landing page for TypeBeatz, designed to showcase the desktop application for creating type beat videos.
+The landing page features a modern React frontend with a dark glassmorphism theme and an Express.js backend for serving static content.
+It's focused purely on marketing and branding without any video generation functionality.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Project focus: Clean marketing landing page only - absolutely no video generation functionality.

 ## System Architecture